-"In addition to reliance on state agency expertise and knowledge in fish and wildlife management, collaboration with states is a necessary component of any successful species conservation effort," additionally notes the letter signed by WGA Chair and Hawaii Gov. David Ige and Vice Chair and South Dakota Gov. Doug Burgum.
+"In addition to reliance on state agency expertise and knowledge in fish and wildlife management, collaboration with states is a necessary component of any successful species conservation effort," additionally notes the letter signed by WGA Chair and Hawaii Gov. David Ige and Vice Chair and North Dakota Gov. Doug Burgum.

 Through the development of the Task Force, Western Governors "propose to partner with the Service and other DOI agencies to fulfill the directive" in the Consolidated Appropriations Act of 2018 asking the U.S. Fish & Wildlife Service "to look to its other programs and its partners to fund and implement conservation activities on the ground."